Ion Trap Physicist – Quantum Computing

 • Experience in working in a laboratory or R&D environment

-• Strong communication skills and the ability to influence internal staff and end users
+• Strong communication skills and the ability to influence internal staff and end user

 • Ability to work in a multidisciplinary team, but also demonstrate autonomy within their area of responsibility